 2. Ice Age: The Meltdown (2006)

-The second instalment in the franchise, this film continued with the adventures of Manny, Sid and Diego.
-The Ice Age is coming to an end as the ice is starting to melt down and the ground beneath everyone’s feet is starting to crack and crumble.
+The second installment in the franchise, this film continued with the adventures of Manny, Sid, and Diego.
+The Ice Age is coming to an end as the ice is melting, and the ground beneath everyone’s feet is starting to crack and crumble.
 Warned by a vulture to migrate to the other end of the valley, the trio and the other animals begin their journey.
 This film also brought in some new characters who have now become a vital part of the franchise.

 Read More: All Star Wars Movies, Ranked

 Of course, it’s on the top!
 The film that started it all.
 It not just met with a huge box-office success but was also nominated for an Academy Award.
 When a mammoth and a sloth find a human baby, they decide to find his family and return him to them.
 On the way, they are joined by a saber-toothed tiger who offers to help them track the humans.
 What the sloth and the mammoth don’t know is that the tiger is from the pack that attacked the humans and is after the baby.
 As they continue their journey, they encounter several hurdles, misadventures, and a change of heart on the way.
 The first part was the best because it was what made the most impact on us.

 The idea of a story set in the Ice Age with a group of creatures that logically wouldn’t stay together was pretty much unfathomable to us.
 So, when this film was released, we found out that it was the film we never knew we wanted.
 In truth, all the parts that came after it couldn’t match the effect of the first one.
 Even when they introduced new, rather fun characters, nothing surpassed Manny, Sid, Diego, and Scrat.